scalessio/frontend_spectdemo/README.md

+## Requirements

-# Getting Started with Create React App
+# Getting Started run the React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

-test2

 ### `npm start`

 Runs the app in the development mode.\